babinogard/django_app/README.md

 # My project

-This is test of synchronization
+This is test of synchronization.